People Like Us (book)

 People Like Us, published in 2007, is a book authored by Muslim Australian academic, musician and former commercial lawyer Waleed Aly.

 Synopsis

-The text highlights the egocentricism and the "endless misunderstanding and mutual, cross civilisational ignorance" that - according to the author - pervade contemporary Islam-related attitudes and discourse.
-In the process it discusses issues including the hijab, jihad, fundamentalism, radicalism, and secularism.
+The text alleges egocentricism and the "endless misunderstanding and mutual, cross civilisational ignorance" that - according to the author - pervade contemporary Islam-related attitudes and discourse.
+In the process it apologetically discusses issues including the hijab, jihad, fundamentalism, radicalism, and secularism.